-Dr. Michael (Micki) Reinhorn is a board-certified general surgeon, and a Fellow of the American College of Surgeons, specializing in ambulatory hernia and pilonidal surgery.
+Dr. Michael (Micki) Reinhorn is a board-certified general surgeon, and a Fellow of the American College of Surgeons, specializing in ambulatory hernia surgery.
 He is also an associate clinical professor of surgery at Tufts University.
 His practice is located near Boston and services most of New England.
+Dr. Reinhorn sees office patients in Wellesley, Massachusetts as well as in Derry New Hampshire.
+The practice offers surgery at Mass General Brigham Newton-Wellesley Hospital, Boston Outpatient Surgical Suites and Surgery Center of New Hampshire – Derry.

 - Engineering degree – Cornell University